sdispater/pendulum/docs/_docs/interval.rst

     it.microseconds
     1234

-If you want to get the total duration of the interval in each supported unit you can use the appropriate methods.
+If you want to get the duration in each supported unit you can use the appropriate methods.

 .. code-block:: python